E-Sh4rk/Prototype/README.md

 ### Virtual Machine Image

-An Ubuntu 20.04 virtual machine image with the pre-installed prototype is available [here](https://www.lri.fr/~kn/files/TypecaseUnion.ova).
+An Debian based virtual machine image with the pre-installed prototype is available [here](https://www.lri.fr/~kn/files/TypecaseUnion.ova).
 The VM starts a graphical user session (LXDE) with a two icons, a `README.txt` file and `LXTerminal` shortcut.
 The terminal can be used to access the `Prototype` directory containing the code, already built.
 You can then [run the prototype](#running-the-prototype).

 ### Dockerfile